 According to a study carried out by CadreEmploi in June 2019, half of the executives questioned declared having experienced all or some of the symptoms of burnout.
 Burnouts are caused by an excess of professional pressure (63%), a very heavy workload (59%), a lack of recognition for the work accomplished (54%) or even, stress (53%).
 It is to avoid such situations that managers must show empathy and care.
 Now, what is hiding in the words “servant” or "benevolent", words which are often overused or misused?

 Servant leaders or benevolent managers are managers who adopt the same attitude as a coach.
 They are the ones who engage, reassure and encourage their troops.
-This infuses more humanity into professional relations.
+This infuses more humanity into professional relations while making the most of their management skills.
+He does not lose focus on one of his objectives: to unite team members and facilitate the collective intelligence of the team..
 Here is an overview of the 6 traits to favor in order to create a positive environment for employees:

 - Explain the meaning of their work.
 All work becomes coherent when the meaning is explicit, that the missions are motivated by a good reason.
 It is indeed impossible to take employees on board with you if you do not tell them where you want to go and why.
+To strengthen your leadership, be sure to frame the outlook explicitly.
+Good managers should be aware of the image they convey and should be humble in taking the time to explain the nature of each goal.
 If you're asking your coworker to fill out a monthly sales spreadsheet, explain exactly why you need it: for example, you may need these numbers to know if you can hire an extra headcount next month.
 Encourage them to go the extra mile and find the best way to put the numbers in perspective.
+Answer their questions and ask if they need more information.

 All these attitudes are not, in the end, managerial rules, they are rather part of a state of mind and an art of living that must be cultivated.
 Showing yourself as is, speaking the truth, being as sincere as possible and aligned with your values, saying hello, thank you, highlighting a relevant participation, making an appointment to explain a misconduct before it is too late, are as many reflexes to have to install good working conditions and healthy professional relationships internally.